onzfonz/comp227/src/content/2/en/part2a.md

 ```

 Quite often the root of the problem is that the props are expected to be of a different type, or called with a different name than they actually are, and destructuring fails as a result.
-The problem often begins to solve itself when destructuring is removed and we see what the <em>props</em> contain.
+The problem often begins to solve itself when destructuring is removed and we see what the `props` contain.

 ```js
 const Course = (props) => { // highlight-line